can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

 One final thought was that since all editing happens in an ordinary editor, an obvious way to implement client is to make a cli tool for that.
-And if you check requirement you'll spot that they resemble typical git operations a lot and it makes sense to mimic git when it makes sense.
+And if you check requirement you'll spot that they resemble typical git operations a lot and it makes sense to mimic git whenever it makes sense.

 ## Common Lisp nontrivialities

 When you start working on a really big task, the only thing that can be said for sure is that there are a lot of unknowns.
-And if in a familiar language most of the unknowns lie in the business domain, in my case a pile of unknowns also waited to found on the language and ecosystem side.
+And if in a familiar language most of the unknowns lie in the business domain, in my case a pile of unknowns also waited to be found on the language and ecosystem side.
 Some of the things that I thought to be trivial and that were doable in many languages appeared to be not trivial at all in Common Lisp and that required a lot of time to grasp to get a full picture.
-Many of the libraries I used lacked good or any documentation and looked not maintained, however, on a positive side most of them worked really well in the end.

-Let me go through the topics that appeared to be nontrivial.
+Let me go through some of the topics that appeared to be nontrivial.

 ### Current working directory